 There are 2 parade times.
 We had heard that it was best to be out and about during the first parade and watch the 2nd parade.
 We would totally recommend the opposite.
 The lines for everything were so long at the start of the evening.

 We watched the 2nd parade.
-The lines for everything, rides, treat trails, even the Villains Grove line were so much shorter during the 2nd parade.
-In fact we were able to hit some of the Treat Trails while we were waiting for the parade to start and we walked right through them.
+The lines for everything, rides, treat trails, even the Villains Grove line was so much shorter during the 2nd parade.
+In fact, we were able to hit some of the Treat Trails while we were waiting for the parade to start and we walked right through them.

-Something to note – Ichabod Crane and the Headless Horseman start the parade but there was nearly 15 minutes between them and the actual start of the parade.
+Something to note – Ichabod Crane and the Headless Horseman start the parade but there were nearly 15 minutes between them and the actual start of the parade.